 As you already know, bokeh in photography is formed by blurring certain areas of the image.
 Best of all, bokeh is obtained when lighting sources or individual light spots fall into the out-of-focus area.

 Beautiful bokeh graces many portrait shots and gives them depth and atmosphere.
-Most often, bokeh in portrait shots appears in the background when shooting with a shallow depth of field.
-So, the beams of light passing through the foliage in the background, the lights of a night city in the distance, or glare of light on the water surface during the day are blurred.
-All of these small lights can be turned into beautiful background bokeh.
+Bokeh in portrait shots appears in the background when shooting with a shallow depth of field.
+So, the beams of light passing through the foliage in the background, the lights of a night city in the distance, or the glare of light on the water surface during the day are blurred.
+All of these tiny lights can be turned into beautiful background bokeh.

-- Use fast and / or long-focus optics.
-The more the aperture is opened and the longer the focal length of the lens, the shallower the depth of field is obtained in the photograph.
-This means that out of focus objects will blur more.
-That is why lenses with aperture f1.2-2.8 and focal length of 50-200 mm are usually used to obtain beautiful bokeh.
+- Use fast and/or long-focus optics.
+The more the aperture is opened and the longer the lens’s focal length, the shallower the depth of field is obtained in the photograph.
+This means that out-of-focus objects will blur more.
+That is why lenses with aperture f/1.2-2.8 and focal length of 50-200 mm are usually used to obtain beautiful bokeh.

-But you can achieve bokeh effect with different combinations of lens parameters.
+But you can achieve the bokeh effect with different combinations of lens parameters.
 So, for example, you can get bokeh on a 20mm lens at f/2.8.
-Or on a lens with a focal length of 70-200 mm, even with an aperture of f/4 – f/5.6, you can achieve quite nice bokeh.
+Or, on a lens with a focal length of 70-200 mm, you can achieve quite nice bokeh even with an aperture of f/4 – f/5.6.

-Also, a whole direction can be distinguished in photography, where bokeh is not just blurry spots of light in the background, but a full-fledged semantic and compositional accent.
-Some photographers specifically photograph only bokeh, these colored spots are round or polygonal (depending on the lens design).
+Also, a whole direction can be distinguished in photography, where bokeh is not just blurry light spots in the background but a full-fledged semantic and compositional accent.
+Some photographers specifically photograph only bokeh; these colored spots are round or polygonal (depending on the lens design).

-In order to photograph only bokeh, you can completely disable autofocus and use the manual focus ring.
-In this case, the main goal is not to focus (as you do in all other cases), but on the contrary – to take a picture completely out of focus.
-And by twisting the focusing ring, watch how the size and nature of the bokeh changes.
+To photograph only bokeh, you can completely disable autofocus and use the manual focus ring.
+In this case, the main goal is not to focus (as you do in all other cases), but on the contrary – to take a picture entirely out of focus.
+And by twisting the focusing ring, watch how the size and nature of the bokeh change.
 The more you blur the image, the more bokeh spots in the photo become, and vice versa.

-Experiment with the composition and the amount of blurring of the lights for an interesting effect.
+Experiment with the composition and the amount of blurring of the lights for a stimulating effect.
 Here’s what you should get in the end.

 Good pictures to you.